 After relocating to Los Angeles, SO IAM continued producing for indie artists, landing a placement on MTV’s Buckwild.
 Eventually, however, the pressures of adult life led him to step away from recording to focus on his career, finish his degree, and pursue a corporate path.
 While this pursuit brought stability, it left him feeling disconnected from his true purpose.

 Now, SO IAM returns as a “prodigal prophet,” embracing his calling with renewed urgency to wake a spiritually sleeping generation and call others back to their faith.
 His comeback song, Last Friday, recounts his near misses with fate and God’s grace pulling him back from a reckless path.
-His upcoming EP, Prodigal Prophet, brings together his influences—Redman, Ludacris, Eminem, and The Neptunes—blending love, humor, and raw truth over hard-hitting minimalist beats.
+His upcoming EP, Prodigal Prophet, features sounds inspired by Dr. Dre, The Neptunes, and 90s influences flipped with modern twists, blending humor and raw truth over hard-hitting beats.